opengeospatial/OGC-Web-API-Guidelines/README.md

     /v1/features/highways/A8?fields=name,geometry

-Advantage of option 2: It can be combined with other search options
+The advantage of option 2 is that this approach can be combined with other search options:

     /v1/features/highways?id=A8&fields=name,geometry